mrdink/sass-compiler-for-kai/README.md

 ## Development

-In your wp-content/themes folder you will now have a folder with the name of your theme which is setup with the basics to get a theme off the ground quickly.
-In the root of your newly created theme you'll have the following grunt tasks you can run:

     grunt # runs the default task that builds the assets

     grunt watch # watches for any changes to scss files.